Barbara Bloemink: Multi-artist exhibitions

-Art and design writing
+Writing

 In addition to numerous books on early twentieth century and artists, topics exploring art history and contemporary art and design, Bloemink has published numerous international catalog essays, magazine, newspaper, and on-line articles on modernist and contemporary art and design in several media.
-A number have to do with the artist Florine Stettheimer, such as her chapter, "Florine Settheimer: Hiding in Plain Sight" in Naomi Sawelson-Gorse's Women in Dada and "Crystal Flowers, Pink Candy Hearts, and Tinsel Creation: The Subversive Femininity of Florine Stettheimer" in Bridget Elliott and Janice Helland's Women Artists and the Decorative Arts, 1880–1935: The Gender of Ornament.
-A review of her 1995 The Life and Art of Florence Stettheimer in Art Journal said that she "rescues [Stettheimer's] work from frothy, faux naif, interpretations and unequivolcally positions it within advance currents of art and thought".
-By researching people who had been identified in other portraits and novels, and notes by art critic Henry McBride, and Stettheimer's sister, Ettie, Bloemink recreated the artist's circle of friends to give a clearer picture of the influences from notations in Settheimer's diaries and letters.
+A number have to do with the artist Florine Stettheimer, such as her chapter, "Florine Stettheimer: Hiding in Plain Sight" in Naomi Sawelson-Gorse's Women in Dada and "Crystal Flowers, Pink Candy Hearts, and Tinsel Creation: The Subversive Femininity of Florine Stettheimer" in Bridget Elliott and Janice Helland's Women Artists and the Decorative Arts, 1880–1935: The Gender of Ornament.
+A review of her 1995 The Life and Art of Florence Stettheimer in Art Journal said that she "rescues [Stettheimer's] work from frothy, faux naif, interpretations and unequivocally positions it within advance currents of art and thought".
+By careful examination of the works and in-depth research, Bloemink recreated the artist's circle of friends to give a clearer picture of the influences from notations in Settheimer's diaries and letters.
 Art historian and gender specialist Wendy Slatkin called Bloemink "the leading scholar" on Stettheimer.
-Her 2022 book Florine Stettheimer: A Biography was listed by The New Yorker as one of "The Best Books of 2022".
+Her 2022 book Florine Stettheimer: A Biography was listed by The New Yorker as one of "The Best Books of 2022...".

-Personal life

-Bloemink is married.
-She has worked as an actor and has been a part of the Hudson Classical Theater Company.
-In 2021 Bloemink performed the role of Boyet in their production of William Shakespeare's Love's Labour's Lost in New York City.